knpwrs/knpwrs.github.io/about.md

   "Far away across the oceans.
 An undiscovered paradise.
 Forget New York and California.
 There’s a better place – now close your eyes.
 Take my hand.
 We are almost there.
 Our favorite place on earth." - Ylvis
 </p>

 I am a software engineer living and working in [Massachusetts].
-I work extensively in JavaScript and HTML5 and have [experience in many other technologies][resume].
+I work extensively in JavaScript and HTML5 and have experience in many other technologies.
 Take a look at [my GitHub][github] to see my personal projects.

 I also enjoy music, play drums, and am a big time fan of the [New England Patriots][ne].
 Feel free to take a look around and contact me with any questions: